jingyi106/portfolio/Population_Aging.md

+The global population is aging.
+The potential takeaways of this project will be:

+a.
+How serious the population aging condition is nowadays and How serious it will be in the future.

+b.
+Which region have relative more serious population aging problems?
+What are the demographic characteristics?

+c.
+What’s the main reason behind the population aging and what they can do to address the issue?

 ### How serious the population aging is now and how serious it will be in the future?
 According to the annual report of United Nations: